dotnet/csharplang/spec/expressions.md

 }\
 }

-is permitted because the name x is never used in the outer block. *end example*\]
+is permitted because the name x is never used in the outer block.

+> [!NOTE]
-\[*Note*: The rule of invariant meaning applies only to simple names.
-It is perfectly valid for the same identifier to have one meaning as a simple name and another meaning as right operand of a member access (§12.7.5). *end note*\] \[*Example*:
+> The rule of invariant meaning applies only to simple names.
+It is perfectly valid for the same identifier to have one meaning as a simple name and another meaning as right operand of a member access (§12.7.5). \[*Example*:

 struct Point\
 {\